Russia's war on Ukraine latest news: Belarus says moving troops | Headlines

 - Russian Federation

-Russia's ally Belarus said on Wednesday it was moving troops and military hardware to counteract what it called a threat of terrorism, amid signs Moscow could be putting pressure on its loyal client to open a new front in the war against Ukraine.
+Russia's ally Belarus said on Wednesday it was moving troops and military hardware to counteract what it called a terrorism threat, amid signs Moscow could be pressuring Minsk to open a new front in the war against Ukraine.
 FIGHTING

-* Belarus plans to move military equipment and security forces on Wednesday and Thursday in what it says are checks on its response to possible acts of terrorism, the state BelTA news agency reported. * Putin said Russia would fight to defend its interests using all available means.
+* Belarus plans to move military equipment and security forces on Wednesday and Thursday in what it says are checks on its response to possible acts of terrorism, the state BelTA news agency reported. * President Vladimir Putin said Russia would fight to defend its interests using all available means.
+His army could be fighting in Ukraine for a long time, though he saw "no sense" in mobilising more soldiers at this point.

-* Twin strikes on air bases deep inside Russian territory have dealt Moscow a major reputational blow and raised questions about why its defences failed, analysts said, as attention turned to the use of drones in the war between neighbours.
-ENERGY
+* The United States has made clear to Ukraine its concerns about any escalation of the war with Russia, but it respects Ukrainian sovereignty, including decisions about how Kiev uses weapons supplied by Washington, White House security spokesman John Kirby said. * Kyiv's mayor Vitali Klitschko warned of an "apocalypse" scenario for the city this winter if Russian air strikes on infrastructure continue, but said there was no need for residents to evacuate now.

-* Russia is still working on how to respond to a price cap imposed by Western powers on sales of Russian oil, the Kremlin said. * Russia is considering three options, including banning oil sales to a some countries and setting maximum discounts at which it would sell its crude, the Vedomosti daily reported.
+ENERGY * Russia is still working on how to respond to a price cap imposed by Western powers on sales of Russian oil, the Kremlin said.
+Options include banning oil sales to some countries and setting maximum discounts at which it would sell its crude, the Vedomosti daily reported.

-* Western powers' leverage over Russia has increased with their $60-a-barrel price cap on Russian crude oil, a U.S. Treasury official told Reuters.
-DIPLOMACY
+DIPLOMACY AND POLITICS * The European Commission on Wednesday proposed a ninth package of sanctions on Russia including almost 200 more individuals and entities.

-* Poland and Germany have come to the agreement that the German Patriot air defence system will be stationed in Poland, after Warsaw had initially suggested sending the systems on to Ukraine. * Time magazine named Ukrainian President Volodymyr Zelenskiy 2022's "Person of the Year".
-(Compiled by Cynthia Osterman, Robert Birsel)
+* Time magazine named Ukrainian President Volodymyr Zelenskiy 2022's "Person of the Year". * Klitschko dismissed criticism by Zelenskiy about Kyiv's preparations for a winter of Russian air strikes, saying he believed it was driven by politics and that it looked "strange".
+(Compiled by Cynthia Osterman, Robert Birsel, John Stonestreet)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)